rcl-cloud-apps/cloud101/6-dns.md

 ## Create a DNS Zone

-A DNS Zone is use to manage your DNS record.
+A DNS Zone is use to manage your DNS records.
 DNS records are used to map your website to your domain name.

 - In the 'RCL Web Apps + TLS/SSL' portal, click on 'DNS' and then click on 'Create a new DNS Zone'

 ![dns](images/dns-open.PNG)

-- Add the domain name you registered previously in the 'DNS Zone Name' and select a 'Resource Group'.
+- Add the domain name you registered previously in the 'DNS Zone Name' text box and select a 'Resource Group'.
 Click the 'Submit' button when you are done

 ![dns](images/dns-create.PNG)